-Two complaints have been filed in federal court in the District of New Jersey on January 6, 2017 and January 20, 2017, titled Peng v.
+On January 6, 2017, and January 20, 2017, two previously disclosed complaints captioned Peng v.
 Agile Therapeutics, Inc., Alfred Altomari, and Elizabeth Garner, No. 17-cv-119 (D.N.J.), and Lichtenthal v.
-Agile Therapeutics, Inc., Alfred Altomari, and Elizabeth Garner, No. 17-cv-405 (D.N.J.), respectively, on behalf of a putative class of investors who purchased stock from March 9, 2016 through January 3, 2017.
-The complaints allege violations of the federal securities laws based on public statements made regarding the Company's Phase 3 SECURE clinical trial.
-The complaints seek unspecified damages in an amount to be determined at trial.
-Agile denies all allegations in the complaints and the Company plans to vigorously defend the complaints that have been filed.
+Agile Therapeutics, Inc., Alfred Altomari, and Elizabeth Garner, No. 17-cv-105 (D.N.J.), respectively, were filed in the United States District Court for the District of New Jersey on behalf of a putative class of investors who purchased shares of the Company's common stock from March 9, 2016, through January 3, 2017.
+The complaints alleged violations of the federal securities laws based on public statements made regarding the Company's Phase 3 SECURE clinical trial and sought an unspecified amount of damages to be determined at trial.
+The Company denied all allegations in the complaints.
+On May 15, 2017, the complaints were consolidated the lawsuits as In re Agile Therapeutics, Inc. Securities Litigation, Master File No. 17-cv-119 (D.N.J.), and Hoyt W. Clark was appointed as a class representative for the putative class.
+On June 26, 2017, Mr. Clark agreed to dismiss the consolidated case voluntarily, without payment by the Company of any consideration and with each side bearing its own attorneys' fees and costs.
+The presiding Judge dismissed the consolidated action with prejudice as to all defendants on July 13, 2017.

 The Company records a provision for contingent losses when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 An unfavorable outcome to any legal matter, if material, could have an adverse effect on the Company's operations or its financial position.
-Based on its current knowledge, the Company does not believe that the amount of such possible loss or range of potential loss relating to the above complaints is reasonably estimable.